U.K. Professional Clients

 ANNUAL FEES FROM £400

-This is our the most popular nominee company secretarial service package, which includes the preparation of the confirmation statement, submission of the annual account, and dedicated administrator.
+This is our the most popular company secretarial service package, which includes the preparation of the confirmation statement, submission of the annual account.

 The fourth option includes all benefits & items mentioned in the third option, plus:

 Other duties a private company secretary is usually involved in include signing off on various important documents – in effect, being the official signatory for the company – as well as acting as the company's representative in any discussions with outside parties, from banks to accountants, potential business partners, solicitors and many more.

 A company secretary's role in ensuring the smooth running of a limited company extends to the share structure of the firm, and constantly checking the ownership of the shares.
 The secretary will also keep copies of all resolutions of members, and can give notice of annual and extraordinary general meetings as they arise.
-If you're planning on establishing a company with the role of secretary included, but either don't have a candidate to fill it or would rather not use your own personnel – for privacy of other reasons – here at Coddan we can provide a nominee secretary for you.
-Our nominee won’t have any control over your company and you can change them at any time.
+If you're planning on establishing a company with the role of secretary included, but either don't have a candidate to fill it or would rather not use your own personnel – for privacy of other reasons – here at Coddan we can provide a secretary for you.
+Our won’t have any control over your company and you can change them at any time.

 We have a number of companies incorporation packages to suit various needs, starting from just £125.00.
-Online company formation with a nominee secretary: applying for a nominee secretary with us is simple – all you need to do is fill out our online application form, and we will do the rest.
-If you'd like to talk to us about having a nominee secretary for your company, our expert business consultants are available to answer your queries.
+Online company formation with a secretary: applying for a secretary with us is simple – all you need to do is fill out our online application form, and we will do the rest.
+If you'd like to talk to us about having a secretary for your company, our expert business consultants are available to answer your queries.
 Get in touch with us now and they’ll be happy to help.